-In both cases, you might have started off really good, but then you procrastinated.
+You might have started well in both cases, but then you procrastinated.
 And before you know it, Ramadan gracefully flutters away like a butterfly.
-To book best nutritionist in Lahore you can visit Marham.pk

 Now don’t let this be one of those Ramadan again.
 This sacred month brings unimaginable treasures of blessings and success.
 So prepare yourself and your family to get the maximum of those treasures.
-And to help you with that, here are 6 useful tips to manage your time effectively during Ramadan.
+And to help you with that, here are 6 useful tips for managing your time effectively during Ramadan.

 1. Calculate The Time You Will Dedicate To Ibadah Everyday

-In Ramadan, we all try to maximum Ibadah.
-But it becomes really difficult with all the work and responsibilities we have to deal with everyday.
-It’s best to plan your routine and extract out the extra hours for Dhikr.
-If you minus all the hours of your daily work, you’d still be left with 2-3 hours.
-You can utilise these hours in Ibadah and excessive Dhikr.
+In Ramadan, we all try to maximize Ibadah.
+But it becomes difficult with all the work and responsibilities we have to deal with daily.
+Planning your routine and extracting the extra hours for Dhikr is best.
+If you minus all your daily work hours, you’d still be left with 2-3 hours.
+You can utilize these hours in Ibadah and excessive Dhikr.

 2. Utilise The Early Hours Of The Day

-When Ramadan comes in summer, Suhoor is very early so it’s very difficult to wake up before Suhoor.
-In that case, you can use an hour after Suhoor for Dhikr and Nafli prayers.
+When Ramadan comes in summer, Suhoor is very early, so it’s difficult to wake up before Suhoor.
+In that case, you can use an hour after Suhoor for Dhikr and Nafali prayers.

-But when you’re having Ramadan in winter, Suhoor is late.
-You can easily wake up an hour before Suhoor to offer Tahajjud, make dua, and recite Quran.
-It’ll be way easier to actively observe prayers because you’ll be active and energised in those morning hours.
+But when you have Ramadan in winter, Suhoor is late.
+You can easily wake up an hour before Suhoor to offer Tahajjud, make dua for sehri and iftar, and recite Quran.
+It’ll be way easier to actively observe prayers because you’ll be active and energized in those morning hours.

 3. Recite Quran Daily

-Ramadan is the month of Quran.
+Ramadan is the month of the Quran.
 So a reasonable amount of time must be dedicated to its recitation.
-But to just recite Quran is not enough.
-Dedicate your time to read tafseer and try to understand the meaning of Quranic verses.
+But just reciting Quran is not enough.
+Dedicate your time to reading Tafseer and try understanding the meaning of Quranic verses.
 It will help a lot in strengthening your Imaan and Taqwa.
-To book best nutritionist in Islamabad you can visit Marham.pk

 4. Avoid Multi-Tasking

-If you recite Quran, browse through your social media, and handle your child all at one time, you’re getting nowhere.
+If you recite Quran, browse through social media, and handle your child all at once, you’re getting nowhere.
 Ramadan is specifically meant to understand the last revelation.
 While reading Quran, stop doing anything else and focus on understanding the meaning.
 Try to extract that time when you’re left with no work so you can read Quran attentively.

 5. Take A Break From Social Media

-The purpose of Ramadan is to dedicate most of your time in the remembrance of Allah.
-So avoid excessive use of social.media applications in this holy month.
-You’re actually going to free a lot more hours just by doing that.
+The purpose of Ramadan is to dedicate most of your time to reciting the Quran and the names of Allah.
+So avoid excessive use of social media applications in this holy month.
+You’re going to free a lot more hours just by doing that.
 Use these hours to understand Quran and strengthen your Iman.

 6. Practise Family Halaqa (Study Circle)

-Ramadan is the perfect time to bond with your family and grow your Iman together.
+Ramadan is the perfect time to bond with your family and grow your Iman.
 Because the devils are locked up so you feel fairly more spiritual.
 You can arrange a family halaqa after Iftar or Taraweeh.
-Read an Islamic book together or share a life story of one of Sahabas.
+Read an Islamic book together or share the life story of one of the Sahabas.
 Study the life of prophets and their sayings.
 Read and discuss Quranic tafseer.
 All these practices will surely increase your knowledge and Iman.
-To book best nutritionist in Karachi you can visit Marham.pk

-Utilising your time properly in Ramadan can reinforce some amazing spiritual development in you.
-Don’t let this golden opportunity to go away.
+Using your time properly during Ramadan can reinforce some amazing spiritual development.
+Don’t let this golden opportunity go away.
 Plan and prepare beforehand to get the best of the best from this blessed month.